elmagnificogi/LTC/readme.md

-# LTC
+# LTC/SMPTE

-An example for C# decode ltc from  raw audio data base on NAudio
+An example for C# decode LTC timecode from  raw audio data base on NAudio